blahosyl/dinner-party/TESTING.md

 ### PEP8 validation

-All 4 Python files written for this project were tested with the build-in PyCharm linter and the [Code Institute PEP8 Linter](https://pep8ci.herokuapp.com/#) thoughout development.
+All 4 Python files written for this project were tested with the build-in PyCharm linter and the [Code Institute PEP8 Linter](https://pep8ci.herokuapp.com/#) throughout development.

 In the current version, no errors were found.